 Head to Head Comparison between Hadoop vs Cassandra (Infographics)

-Key Differences between Hadoop vs Cassandra
+Key Differences between Hadoop and Cassandra

-Below are the lists of points, describe the key differences between Hadoop and Cassandra
+Below are the lists of points, describe the key differences between Hadoop and Cassandra:

 1. Hadoop has distributed filesystem which is designed for parallel data processing, while Cassandra is NoSQL database for speedy online transactions.